Matteias Collet

 A /48 ULA range is chosen for which an edge router is placed on each site that advertises a unique /64 ULA subnet on the LAN, for example:

-The advertisement causes other machines on the same link (e.g. the servers) to assign themselves a stable IPv6 in the /64 range via SLAAC.
+The advertisement allows other machines on the same link to assign themselves a stable IPv6 in the respective /64 range via SLAAC.
 As such, each server is going to have a unique ULA address across all sites.
+The edge router additionally advertises itself as router for the entire /48 subnet, such that all traffic targeting the /48 and that is on link (i.e. the /64) is routed through the edge router automatically.

-In between the edge routers there is a relay.
-Traffic destined for a range outside the /64 handled by the edge router is forwarded to the relay which then forwards it to the edge router (if any) that handles the destination range.
-To avoid issues with CG-NAT or similar, there are Wireguard tunnels between the edge routers and the relay with a PersistentKeepalive configured so that bi-directional communication is possible.
-The IP used within the tunnel is irrelevant, but it should be a /128 ULA address for each device, with the ULA address being outside the chosen /48 range.
+Between the edge routers there is a relay.
+Traffic destined for a range outside the site’s /64 handled by the respective edge router is forwarded to the relay which then forwards it to the destination site’s edge router (if any) that handles the respective destination range.
+To avoid issues with CG-NAT or similar, Wireguard tunnels are configured between the edge routers and the relay with a PersistentKeepalive configured on the edge router’s end so that bi-directional communication is possible continuously.
+The IP used within this routing tunnel is irrelevant, but it should be a /128 ULA address for each device, with the ULA address being outside the chosen /48 range.

 Site-To-Site VPN

-Once connectivity between the sites has been established, the servers can address each other via their ULA IP addresses and use them to build a wireguard mesh, where the endpoint for each peer is the respective ULA IP address.
-Inside the tunnels each server uses another /128 ULA address within a separate range.
+Once connectivity between the sites has been established, the servers can address each other via their ULA IP addresses and use them to build a wireguard mesh, where the endpoint for each peer is the respective ULA IP.

 Wireguard Mesh